zerovm/zerovm/doc/demo (part of README).txt

-to compile and run most of examples from the "samples" directory 1st you need to have compiled zerovm and installed NaCl SDK (currently all examples use version 16, if you want to use other version of SDK make appropriate changes in samples' makefiles). also it is assumed that folder where "samples" resides is "~/git/zerovm". check the path or make changes in makefiles
+to compile and run most of examples from the "samples" directory 1st you need to have compiled zerovm and installed NaCl SDK (currently all examples use version 16, if you want to use other version of SDK, make appropriate changes in samples' makefiles). also it is assumed that folder where "samples" resides is "~/git/zerovm". check the path and make changes in makefiles in case of need.

 "DIRECT SYSCALLS" EXAMPLE
 -------------------------